Sinks, tubs, toilets and the pipes that they’re connected to have a risk of ...

 You can’t see it, taste it or smell it but it can kill quickly and with no warning.
 Unsafe gas appliances produce a highly poisonous gas called carbon monoxide (CO).
 It can cause death as well as serious long term health problems such as brain damage.
 Carbon Monoxide is known as the silent killer as around 30* people die each year from Carbon Monoxide poisoning, and many more are seriously injured.

-Because carbon monoxide has no taste, smell or colour.
+Because carbon monoxide has no taste, smell or color.
 Plumbing on Tap & Gas Safe Register strongly recommends you fit an audible carbon monoxide alarm in your home.

 While an alarm will alert you to carbon monoxide in your home, it is no substitute for using a Gas Safe registered engineer.
 A gas safety inspection every 12months will increase the chances of stopping carbon monoxide poisoning in your home and could save lives!